top of page

 B i o g r a p h y

-In 2019 Maggie was nominated for Women's Radio Station's Future Classic Women Awards.
-You can listen to the interview below.
+In 2019 Maggie was nominated for Women's Radio Station's Future Classic Women Awards and gave an interview about balancing motherhood with her singing career.

-Maggie founded Carshalton Opera with her husband Matthew Drayton in 2018.
-Their mission is to produce professional opera and classical music concerts to their local community and beyond, with a focus on inspiring families with children of all ages.
+Maggie founded Carshalton Opera with her husband Matthew Drayton in 2017.
+Their mission is to produce professional opera with chamber ensemble and classical music concerts to their local community and beyond, with a focus on inspiring families with children of all ages.

 bottom of page